bahmutov/next-update/README.md

 Tests if module's dependencies can be updated to newer / latest versions without breaking the tests.

+## Example

+Image your nodejs module *foo* has the following dependencies listed in *package.json*

+    "dependencies": {
+        "lodash": "~1.2.0",
+        "async": "~0.2.5"
+    }

+You would like to update lodash and async to latest versions, but not sure if this would break anything.
+With *next-update* it is easy: run command `next-update` in the folder with module *foo*.
+Here is the example output:

+    next updates:
+    lodash
+        1.2.1 PASS
+    async
+        0.2.6 PASS
+        0.2.7 PASS
+        0.2.8 PASS

+Both *package.json* file and *node_modules* folder are left unchanged, and now you know that you can safely upgrade both libraries to later versions.

 ## Install

     npm install -g next-update  // installs module globally